BigQuery¶

 - AMX installed (

 pip install amx-cli).
-Thegoogle-cloud-bigqueryandsqlalchemy-bigquerydrivers are included by default. - A GCP project with the BigQuery API enabled.
+Thegoogle-cloud-bigqueryandsqlalchemy-bigquerydrivers are installed on first use (needs network); only DuckDB ships with the base install. - A GCP project with the BigQuery API enabled.

 - One of: